SiliconLabs/wisun-br-linux-docker/README.md

 Similar projects
 ----------------

 [6lbr][3] has more or less the same goals than this project.
-It is has probably more features, but it is also far more complex:
+It has probably more features, but it is also far more complex.

 [3]: https://github.com/cetic/6lbr/wiki